-Susan C. Reinhard, R.N., Ph.D., F.A.A.N, senior vice president and director of the AARP Public Policy Institute and chief strategist at the Center to Champion Nursing in America, agrees.
+Susan C. Reinhard, R.N., Ph.D., F.A.A.N, senior vice president at AARP, agreed.
 “These recommendations recognize that consumer health care quality and safety is improved when interprofessional collaboration is integrated into all levels of health care delivery—from education settings to practice to lifelong learning.”

 The report recommends a variety of strategies to foster interdisciplinary education, including interprofessional orientation days and social events, joint faculty appointments, interdisciplinary coursework and clinic activities, and social networking sites that include students from a variety of health-related fields.